Billie Jean: Motown 25 performance

 Many, including Jackson biographer Steve Knopper, have speculated that Jackson's "Billie Jean" costuming and choreography were specifically inspired by a dance routine performed by Bob Fosse in the 1974 musical film The Little Prince.
 In that film, Fosse, playing "The Snake", sings the song "A Snake in the Grass" and performs an accompanying dance that Fosse himself choreographed.
 The dance includes a variety of techniques that seemed to be echoed in Jackson's routine, including trademark Fosse elements such as hip thrusts, bent knees, shoulder isolations, jazz hands and kicks, as well a brief moonwalk.
 Jackson openly acknowledged Fosse as a dance influence, having told Fosse himself that he had amassed a complete home collection of Fosse's choreography work in film and television, which he watched frequently.
-However, Jackson never specifically cited the "Snake in the Grass" routine as an inspiration.

 Motown 25: Yesterday, Today, Forever was watched by 50 million people and Jackson's routine earned him an Emmy nomination.
 With the performance, Jackson reached a new audience and increased the sales of Thriller, which eventually became the best-selling album of all-time.
 The day after the show aired, Jackson was called by his childhood idol Fred Astaire, who commended him.
 Another childhood idol, Sammy Davis Jr., had admired Jackson's black sequined jacket during the performance and later received it as a gift.

 Jackson stated at the time that he was disappointed in his performance; he had wanted to remain on his toes longer than he had.
 Jackson subsequently said that "Billie Jean" was one of his favorite songs to perform live, but only when he did not have to do it the way he had on Motown 25: Yesterday, Today, Forever.
 "The audience wants a certain thing—I have to do the moonwalk in that spot," he later said.
 "I'd like to do a different version."